RaduPescarul/RandomQuoteGenerator/README.md

 # RandomQuoteGenerator
-a simple website with quotes from famous people
+a simple website with quotes from famous people.